 The Basics of business: 10 Questions to ask yourself.

-There are 10 questions to ask yourself to help you create an effective business plan and build a beautiful business.
+There are 10 questions to ask yourself to help you create a basic, effective business plan and build a beautiful business.

-In the next 6 months I will be writing a series of articles called ‘Business planning the Simple Way’… Marketing the Simple Way, Planning the Simple Way, systemisation the Simple Way, etc etc.
+I have written a series of articles called ‘Business planning the Simple Way’… Marketing the Simple Way, Planning the Simple Way, systemisation the Simple Way, etc etc.

-I’m inspired to talk about ‘Business planning the Simple Way for a couple of reasons.
+I’m inspired to talk about ‘Business planning the Simple Way, the basics, for a couple of reasons.

 - I think we tend to get overwhelmed a lot in business, because we make things a lot more complicated than they need to be.